nhruska/kids-game/README.md

 # Kids Game #

-A collection of simple mini games for kids.
+A collection of simple mini games built from single page HTML/CSS/JS Claude (Sonnet 3.5) artifacts.

 ### What is this repository for? ###